 Crowdfunding refers to the collection of many small donations by a large number of people.
 The process is fast and simple, and it works well for animal shelters and animal rescue organizations since crowdfunding pages include photographs and videos of animals in need, and these create an emotional connection.

 - Pick a specific cause.
 For example, instead of crowdfunding for your shelter in general, try fundraising for a specific animal’s vet bills or for building a whole new shelter.

-To collect one-time and recurring donations on your website, use a donation software like Donorbox.
+To collect one-time and recurring donations on your website, use a Crowdfunding platform like Donorbox.